mustafanasir786/foundry-fund-me-f23/README.md

 >>>>>>> 10b7c76 (initial commit)

 # About
-This is a crude funding app
+This is a crowd funding app